-The proposal has a cost of works of approximately \$99,000.
+The proposal has a cost of works of approximately \$172,000.

-Figure 3 | Proposed works to building (highlighted in yellow) (Source: Applicant's documentation)
+Figure 3 | Extent of internal bathroom renovations and extension to Manager's room (Source: Applicant's documentation)

 3 Strategic context

 The Snowy Mountains region offers a diverse and unique mix of visitor destinations including the KNP, the alpine resorts, the iconic Snowy River and the highest mountains on the Australian continent.
 A strong tourism economy is driven mainly by skiing and related winter sport experiences during the peak winter season.
 The region, including the alpine resorts, also provides opportunities for a range of other recreational activities during the warmer months such as hiking, fishing, kayaking and mountain-biking.
 The resorts are important to NSW due to their economic and social contribution as well as their location within a unique alpine environment.
 The three main documents that support the strategic context of the alpine resorts are the South East and Tableland Regional Plan 2036, the Snowy Mountains Special Activation Precinct Master Plan and the Precincts - Regional SEPP.